MMCS-SDNU/DP-FeAd/README.md

 ## References and Acknowledgements
 `@inproceedings{zhan2020supervised,

-  title={Supervised hierarchical deep hashing for cross-modal retrieval},

-  author={Zhan, Yu-Wei and Luo, Xin and Wang, Yongxin and Xu, Xin-Shun},

-  booktitle={Proceedings of the 28th ACM International Conference on Multimedia},
+  title={Supervised hierarchical deep hashing for cross-modal retrieval}, author={Zhan, Yu-Wei and Luo, Xin and Wang, Yongxin and Xu, Xin-Shun}, booktitle={Proceedings of the 28th ACM International Conference on Multimedia}, pages={3386--3394}, year={2020}

-  pages={3386--3394},

-  year={2020}

 }`

-This implementation is based on / inspired by:
+-This implementation is based on / inspired by:

 https://github.com/SDU-MIMA/SHDCH